forestryio/forestry.io/hugo/content/blog/5-ways-to-handle-forms-on-your-static-site.md

 - You might like **FormKeep** if you have a high volume of submissions and want to automate as much as possible with its Zapier integration.
 - If your needs are simple and you don’t want to devote a lot of time and money to forms, **Formspree** will get you up and running quickly.
 - Code warriors who prefer to own their services will like **FormPlug**.

+Regardless of which option you choose, these form handlers demonstrate that you can easily add dynamic behavior to your static site.
+The next time you decide that a static site is a bad choice for your use case, take a moment and consider: should your web frontend be responsible for this feature, or can you use some imagination and technical know-how to get the best of both worlds?